8th Grade English

 c.
 Timed Reading Practice Exercises with articles from the book, magazines, and Internet.

 d.
-Reading for student interest or choice----books will be discussed in “Book Talks,” periodically ----literature will be made available in the classroom----visits to the library will occur so that students can check out new materials----students will create a book log to share with other students in the class.
+Reading for student interest or choice----books will be discussed in “Book Talks,” periodically ----literature will be made available in the classroom--

 e.
 Periodic Comprehension Exercises will be conducted in class.